ARTICHOKE

 MELON - Watermelon

 Crimson Sweet – 80 days.
-Conventional & Organic

-Early rounded melons with deep red flesh.
+Early rounded melons with deep red flesh and black seeds.

 Yellow Doll – 76 days.